 Level 3 has a pair of parallel paddles for each side.

 A game presumably meant to be unlocked with the other VS titles.

 First to five points wins.
 Like the other VS games, L and R move the paddles up and down for their respective sides.

 Dodge Balls retains the higher level capabilities present in the demo from Wario World.
-There are nine levels altogether, and on the highest level there are ten balls for you to dodge.
+While in the demo there are only six levels, in the final game there are nine levels altogether, and on the highest level there are ten balls for you to dodge.

 The menu graphics contain an unused smaller and darker thumbnail for Jimmy T and a white cell phone folder.

 This is loaded into the VRAM of the Introduction grid in place of the microgames it does not have due to being smaller than other grids.
 Most likely used as a placeholder.